Leila2024/llama2-on-windows-11/README.md

 # llama2-on-windows-11

 This repository provides a comprehensive guide and necessary scripts to set up and run LLaMA2 (Large Language Model Architecture) on a Windows 11 machine using Anaconda.
-You can follow the instructions below to get LLaMA2 up and running smoothly.
+Follow the instructions below to get LLaMA2 up and running seamlessly.

 ## Table of Contents